Today's Articles

 The lead character, Jane Pittman, was born sometime before the war.
 She was a slave from the day she was born.
 She lived on a plantation in Louisiana until she was 11.
 Her slave's name was Ticey.
 When the war broke out, a Union soldier named Mr. Brown came through the property.
 Mr. Brown was from Ohio.
 He told Jane that Ticey was a slave name and that she should have another name suitable for a free person.
 He gave her the name Jane, after his daughter.

 When the Union soldiers left, Pittman refused to answer to the name of Ticey, and she was beaten badly by her mistress.
 Throughout her life, Pittman was independent, determined, hardworking, watchful, and always confronted difficult people and situations head-on.
 She grew wiser and wiser as she grew older.
 She saw firsthand the terrible effects of racial discrimination and hatred.
-Pittman never had children of her own, she never was formally married, and she outlived all of her loved ones.
+Pittman never had children of her own, was never formally married, and outlived all her loved ones.
 When she was more than 100 years old, Pittman made an important stand for the rights of Blacks by drinking from a "Whites Only" fountain in the courthouse at Bayonne.
 Pittman lived to be 110 years old.

 New Poem Each Day